 Having a good customer support for your current clients’ end users is sure to bring you the new ones.
 Yes.
-This statement is pretty bald, but nevertheless, it is true.
+This statement is pretty bold, but nevertheless, it is true.
 In B2B and B2C worlds there is a cycle — the better your services get, the more clients you are going to receive (by referral, for example).
 And the more clients you are getting, the better your services are going to become, as you are to comply with more and more requirements, further perfecting your services.

 To further broaden your client base you not only have to ensure that you have good services.
 You also have to pay more attention to your conversion rate, as conversions are your potential clients.